-“We met in the charming city of Newcastle in the North East of England on a course for work, of all places!
-The first words Mark heard Megan say, in her Michigan accent, was that her job was to sell tractors – intrigued, Mark had to find out more.
+Mark: “We met in the charming city of Newcastle in the North East of England on a course for work, of all places!
+The first words I heard Megan say, in her Michigan accent, was that her job was to sell tractors.
+Intrigued, I had to find out more.
 Before very long, we both knew; and when we knew, we knew!
-Amidst a courtship set in the rolling hillsides of the English countryside, the rugged North East coast and the delightful Cathedral city of Durham; we found the road back to Newcastle where Mark proposed on the very bench overlooking the River Tyne where we’d had a magical early date a year to the day earlier.”
+Amidst a courtship set in the rolling hillsides of the English countryside, the rugged North East coast and the delightful Cathedral city of Durham; we found the road back to Newcastle where I proposed on the very bench overlooking the River Tyne where we’d had a magical early date a year to the day earlier.”

 What do you love most about each other?

 Megan: “His confidence, spontaneity, and naturally – his charm.”